vc-oss/impactvc-revenue-runway/go-high-level/schemas.ghl.md

 - GHL does not support required Opportunity fields
 - Survey fields must be mapped manually
 - Opportunity association must be preserved in survey links
+- In GHL, opportunity-level fields are stored on the Primary Deal Contact due to platform constraints.